What types of work will you fund through grants?

 The NCT wants to encourage churches to be open beyond worship so that people can visit and enjoy the places of worship that we have helped to fund.
-We expect churches to be open for a minimum of 40 days a year (in line with other major grant givers) and if a church is not able to do this at the application stage we hope to see how it will be met by the time of their project completion date.
+We expect churches to be open for a minimum of 40 days a year (in line with other major grant givers) and if a church is not able to do this at the application stage we expect to see details of how it will be met by the time of their project completion date.

 Why must we complete a building maintenance plan?

 We place great importance on maintenance and the usefulness of a detailed maintenance plan to ensure the ongoing maintenance and upkeep of a church into the future, and to help reduce the likelihood of future major repair projects.
 Our website has advice and resources about maintenance which you can find here .
 If you do not have a plan in place at the application stage we expect you to have one in place by the project completion date.

 I’ve been turned down for a grant - can I apply for the same project again?

 If your application is refused you will be sent a letter outlining the issues.
 If you believe you have addressed these areas, or the costs or details of the project have changed substantially, then you can resubmit a new application to us via the online form.
 We expect resubmissions to complete a whole new application form with attachments, but information can be copied and pasted from an earlier application where relevant.
 Do not presume prior knowledge of the application.
 You should be able to access your previous appliaction when you enter your log-in details into the application form.

 We were awarded a grant from you last year for a separate project.
 Can we now apply again?